 The results of this analysis are shown in Table 2.
 These regressions are based on the specification of column (4) in Table 1, where we test the relationship between decentralization and trust.
-Column
+Column interviewed in the local language, with the question on the ownership of the firm only asked at the end of the interview.

-Using the 0.596 coefficient in Table 1, column (4) and the trust values in Assam and Norrland of 0.13 and 0.76 respectively.
+&lt;sup>24 Using the 0.596 coefficient in Table 1, column (4) and the trust values in Assam and Norrland of 0.13 and 0.76 respectively.
 This also includes any potential language or national bias in the interview process, since multinationals are always

-Inis also includes any potential language or national bias in the interview process, since multinationals are always interviewed in the local language, with the question on the ownership of the firm only asked at the end of the interview.
-See, for example, Helpman, Melitz, and Yeaple (2004), Antras, Garicano, and Rossi-Hansberg (2008) or Burstein and Monge-Naranjo 2009.
+&lt;sup>26 See, for example, Helpman, Melitz, and Yeaple (2004), Antras, Garicano, and Rossi-Hansberg (2008) or Burstein and Monge-Naranjo 2009.